 John Fairbank has more than thirty-five years’ experience in public opinion research and policy analysis, specializing in ballot measures and advising candidates on national, state, and local levels.
-As a founding partner of Fairbank, Maslin, Maullin, Metz & Associates, Mr. Fairbank has consulted for some of the most influential national clients in the areas of government, politics, education, business, non-profits, and labor.
+As a founding partner of Fairbank, Maslin, Maullin, Metz & Associates (FM3 Research), John has consulted for clients in the areas of government, politics, education, business, non-profits, and labor.

 John has been involved as the principal voter opinion researcher and strategic advisor to successful candidates across the country running for offices including the United States Senate and House of Representatives, as well as for governor, mayor, and other state and local offices.
-He has served as pollster for U.S. Senator Patty Murray of Washington since 1992.
-Among California’s congressional delegation, John currently serves as pollster for Representatives Cardenas, Correa, Garamendi, Panetta, Thompson, Torres, and Vargas.
-He has also helped elect numerous high-profile state and local elected officials throughout California, including Los Angeles County Supervisor Janice Hahn, Long Beach Mayor Robert Garcia, and numerous current and former California legislators.
+He has served as pollster for U.S. Senator Patty Murray of Washington since 1992 as well as numerous members of California’s congressional delegation including Reps.
+John Garamendi, Mike Thompson, Jimmy Panetta, Tony Cardenas, Grace Napolitano, Norma Torres, Lou Correa, and Juan Vargas.
+John has also helped elect numerous high-profile state and local elected officials throughout California, including Los Angeles County Supervisor Janice Hahn and Long Beach Mayor Robert Garcia, among others.

 In addition to his research for political and public agency clients, John has consulted for both business and non-profit sectors.
-He has worked for many leading companies and organizations including The Walt Disney Company, General Motors, NBC/Universal, Airbnb, and Mercury Insurance.
-In the non-profit sector, John has advised such organizations as The Nature Conservancy, the Writers Guild of America, the Trust for Public Land, the League of California Cities, the Building Industry Association of California, the California School Boards Association, the Association of California Counties, and the American Lung Association.
+He has worked for many leading companies and organizations including The Walt Disney Company, NBC/Universal, Airbnb, and Mercury Insurance.
+In the non-profit sector, John has advised such organizations as The Nature Conservancy, the Trust for Public Land, the League of California Cities, the California Association of Realtors, California’s Coalition for Adequate School Housing (C.A.S.H.), the Building Industry Association of California, and the California School Boards Association.

 John graduated from UCLA and serves as a Senior Fellow at the UCLA Luskin School of Public Affairs.
 He lives in Los Angeles.